Research Areas

 Geology is the study of the solid earth and the processes that form and affect it.
 This includes studies of minerals, rocks, volcanoes, earthquakes, and many other earth materials and processes.
 VMNH houses a large collection of rock samples, most of which have been collected and studied by our Curators and Research Associates.
 The rocks include 70,000 feet of rock core drilled through an inactive fault in Pittsylvania County.
 This core provides the only detailed documentation of a major fault system that formed when the Atlantic Ocean opened 200 million years ago.
 Our mineral collection, largely built through donations, is relatively small, but growing.
 Thanks to a recent donation, VMNH has just added over 500 mineral specimens, many of them from Virginia, to our collections.

-The museum's geology program is led by Dr. Jim Beard, Curator Emeritus of Earth Sciences.
+The museum's geology program was led by Dr. Jim Beard, Curator Emeritus of Earth Sciences.

 Paleontology